dazinator/GitHookExperiment/README.md

 ## Debugging

 To debug, open in VS Code (I have included launchSettings in the repo) set a breakpoint in the main.csx script and start debugging.
+The script is just an experiment and it calls GitVersion and writes to a local version.yml file.

 ## Run as a git commit hook